 Fighting isn't the problem

 Conflict is inevitable.
 Two people can't merge their lives without disagreement.
-The issue isn't that you fight — it's how you fight.
+The issue isn't that you fight, it's how you fight.
+This becomes most obvious in the first year of marriage and again after a baby arrives, two transitions that put fight style under the microscope.

 The rules of fair fighting